Recording Acoustic Accordion #3

 • I record in the highest possible sample rate that the F4 can capture at (192k @24bit) for highest audio quality

-Once I have the audio file from the iPad (usually a Prores 422HQ .MOV file), and the audio from the Zoom F4, I sync them in Resolve, do some minor video touch-ups and output the file… much easier process than when using a green screen (though I am very comfortable at this point with that process too).
+Once I have the video file from the iPad (usually a Prores 422HQ .MOV file), and the audio from the Zoom F4, I sync them in Resolve, do some audio and video processing and output the file… a much easier process than when using a green screen (though I am very comfortable at this point with that process too).

 Enjoy!